Event Partners 2018

-The Control Room Awards is sponsored by our key partners
+The inaugural Control Room Awards were kindly sponsored by our key partners

 These are organisations who are passionate about the work of critical and emergency control rooms, and who want to publicly recognise their contribution to keeping our communities safe.
 The event would not be possible with the support of these key partners, which is why we want to thank them all for their generous support.